Antares0982/Antares0982/README.md

 <a href="https://visitor-badge.glitch.me"><img align='left' src="https://visitor-badge.glitch.me/badge?page_id=Antares0982.Antares0982"/></a><br>

 I'm a graduate student in Nanjing University, major in Mathematics.
 My research field is [statistical learning](https://en.wikipedia.org/wiki/Statistical_learning_theory).
 I'm also interested in software development but is a bad coder.
-I also like algorithms, and now I'm doing leetcode using C++.
+I also like algorithms, and I'm doing leetcode using C++.

 My personal website is [chr.fan](https://chr.fan/).
 Telegram channel: [Antares At Home](https://t.me/AntaresAtHome).